backslashxx/bindhosts/Documentation/hiding.md

 ## APatch
  Hiding in APatch is a bit challenging due to the following reasons:
   1. it uses OverlayFS but lacks a built-in unmount mechanism
-  2. magic mount is NOT set as default
+  2. magic mount is NOT widely adopted

  Recommendations:
    - use hosts_file_redirect kpm
       - [Usage Tutorial](https://github.com/backslashxx/bindhosts/issues/3)
       - [Download here](https://github.com/AndroidPatch/kpm/releases)
    - if hosts_file_redirect fails, install [ZN-hostsredirect](https://github.com/aviraxp/ZN-hostsredirect/releases)
-   - OR, move to magic mount and install [Zygisk Assistant](https://github.com/snake-4/Zygisk-Assistant)
+   - move to magic mount and install [Zygisk Assistant](https://github.com/snake-4/Zygisk-Assistant)

 ## KernelSU
  Hiding in KernelSU should just work, provided that: